Front Range Fed

 7. Dice the veggies well!
 While some dips are nice when chunky (hello guacamole!), this corn salsa works best when the ingredients are finely diced.
 After all, the corn is already small, and you don't want large chunks of pepper and onion competing with it!
 Dicing everything into small pieces ensures variety in every bite and makes it easier to eat!

 8. Storing.
-This chipotle corn salsa will stay fresh in an airtight container for about 5-6 days in the refrigerator.
+This corn salsa will stay fresh in an airtight container for about 5-6 days in the refrigerator.

 9. Add avocado!
 It's certainly not necessary and is not how Chipotle serves their corn salsa, but I love adding a bit of chopped avocado when serving this salsa for a bit more texture and flavor.